thrilldavis/chrome_browser_assistant/README.md

 #### Enhanced Understanding
 - **Multi-page context**: Summarize and remember content across multiple tabs
-- **PDF support**: Summarize PDF documents in addition to web pages
 - **Screenshot analysis**: Understand and describe images and screenshots
 - **Video transcription**: Get summaries of YouTube videos and other video content